OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

     pinned-maps: true

 This option can be used to expose the maps of a socket filter to other processes.
-This allows for example, the external handling of a blacklist or white list of IP addresses.
+This allows for example, the external handling of a accept list or block list of IP addresses.
 See `scbpf` tool avalable in the `ebpf/scpbf` directory for an example of external list handling.